futtetennista/lambdawerk-backend-test/README.md

 - I'm not entirely sure how merge can be tested in an automated fashion.
 That would include spinning up the infrastructure that holds the database and invoke its `merge` function and then check the returned stats and query the database.
+I did do some manual tests to assure the correctness of the `merge` function.
-- Fuzzy testing on parsing / serialising entries
+- Fuzzy testing on parsing / serialising entries in the importer.